Sunlight streaming through large window into cozy living room with potted plants and sofa.

 Clinical Experience.

-I have extensive experience, working within substance misuse organisations including Equinox, Change Grow Live (CGL), and Westminster Drug Project.
+I have extensive experience working within substance misuse organisations including Equinox, Change Grow Live (CGL), and Westminster Drug Project.
 My background also includes roles within the NHS and the education sector, notably as an associate therapist at The Royal Central School of Speech and Drama.

-“Beginning a therapeutic journey can feel daunting and uncertain.
-Therapy is deeply personal, and the connection between therapist and client plays a central role in all areas of therapeutic practice”.
+Beginning a therapeutic journey can feel daunting.
+Therapy and the connection between therapist and client plays a central role in all areas of therapeutic practice.

 Next Steps.